erica925/team-generation-project/README.md

 - The columns must be "Student Name,Student ID,Program,Grade,Lab Section,Email"
 (be careful with spacing)
 - The grades must be given in letter form
-- For any unused criteria...
+- For any unused criteria, you must still include each column and you can fill each cell with the same value (ex. assign all students "A" for grade if you do not have their individual grades)

 Output files:
 -